How to make Easter mean more

 There’s one baked product that floods the shops at Easter time, and that’s the hot cross bun.
 It’s thought that the bun was first baked by a 14th Century monk from St Albans Abbey, who handed them out to the local poor on Good Friday.
 Whoever is behind the delicious tradition, the cross is said to symbolise the crucifix that Christ died upon, and to serve as a reminder of the sacrifice he made for us.

 The idea of giving one’s life for others is a powerful one.
 Easter offers an opportunity to reflect on the notion of self-sacrifice and selflessness.
 In what ways can we make our own sacrifices, concessions and compromises for the people we love or those in need?
-A sacrifice could be giving up time to volunteer for a charity, donating hard-earned cash to a worthy cause, or something as simple as missing the football in order to help bake a batch of hot cross buns for friends and family.
+A sacrifice could be volunteering for a charity, donating hard-earned cash to a worthy cause, or something as simple as taking the time to help bake a batch of hot cross buns for friends and family.

 Palm branches and warm welcomes